twixuss/tlang/README.md

 # tlang
-tlang is a compiled language, intended to be simple, expressive and easy to use.
+tlang is a programming language, intended to be consistent, simple and controllable.

-Inspired by jai, odin, zig, nim and other languages.
+It is compiled, interpretation is not fully supported yet.
 # Hello world!
 ```java
 import "std.tl"